marcreyesph/blog-marcreyesph/_posts/2017-06-26-welcome-to-my-blog.md

 ---

-If you have any recommendations that you want me to include on my blog posts, feel free to contact me by sending me an e-mail at **[info@marcreyes.ph](mailto:info@marcreyes.ph)**.
+If you have any recommendations that you want me to include on my blog posts, feel free to contact me by sending me an e-mail at **[hello@marcreyes.ph](mailto:hello@marcreyes.ph)**.
 I’d be very happy the read them.
 Thanks for visiting my blog site and together, let's make the world a better place through computing.